-If you witness abuse to children or animals in videos or pictures on Facebook or other internet sites, please do not report to site managers as they will not usually take any action to stop the abuse, or assist police in inquiries and valuable evidence would be lost.
+If you witness abuse to children or animals in videos or pictures on Facebook or other internet sites, please do not report to site managers as they will not usually take any action to stop the abuse, nor assist police in inquiries, and valuable evidence would be lost.

 Ctrl F will search this article

 The FBI Is classifying animal abuse as a top-tier felony

 [2 Oct 2014] Earlier this week The Federal Bureau of Investigation announced that animal abuse will be prosecuted as a “crime against society,” making it a Group A felony equal to arson and murder in the eyes of the law.

 The FBI will reportedly begin collecting information about animal abuse in January of 2016, taking the time to restructure internal systems and systems of reporting crimes.

 Abuse an animal, and you’ll be considered among the ranks of murderers and cannibals.

 The AP reports that The FBI will prosecute intentional abuse and torture, gross neglect, sexual abuse and organized abuse, which includes dog fights.